 - Sensory and/or physical needs

-Pupils needing long-term additional help to access the curriculum are helped within ‘SEND support’, and given a statement/ EHCP if appropriate.
+Pupils needing long-term additional help to access the curriculum are helped within ‘SEND support’, and given an EHCP if appropriate.

 The Ark Federation is committed to the early identification of children with needs which are additional to or different from their peers.
 It is widely recognised that identifying need at the earliest point and then providing good interventions, improves long-term outcomes for the child or young person.
 When a child is not making adequate progress despite high quality first teaching we will investigate the reasons for this and identify potential barriers to learning.